VeraCrypt: Encryption keys stored in memory

-VeraCrypt stores its keys in RAM; on some personal computers DRAM will maintain its contents for several seconds after power is cut (or longer if the temperature is lowered).
+VeraCrypt stores its keys in random-access memory (RAM); on some personal computers dynamic random-access memory (DRAM) will maintain its contents for several seconds after power is cut, or longer if the temperature is lowered.
 Even if there is some degradation in the memory contents, various algorithms may be able to recover the keys.
-This method, known as a cold boot attack (which would apply in particular to a notebook computer obtained while in power-on, suspended, or screen-locked mode), was successfully used to attack a file system protected by TrueCrypt versions 4.3a and 5.0a in 2008.
-With version 1.24, VeraCrypt added the option of encrypting the in-RAM keys and passwords on x64 editions of Windows, with a CPU overhead of less than 10%, and the option of erasing all encryption keys from memory when a new device is connected.
+This method, known as a cold boot attack, which would apply in particular to a notebook computer obtained while in power-on, suspended, or screen-locked mode, was successfully used to attack a file system protected by TrueCrypt versions 4.3a and 5.0a in 2008.
+With version 1.24, VeraCrypt added the option of encrypting the in-RAM keys and passwords on x86-64 editions of Microsoft Windows, with a CPU overhead of less than 10%, and the option of erasing all encryption keys from memory when a new device is connected.

 Tampered hardware

 VeraCrypt documentation states that VeraCrypt is unable to secure data on a computer if an attacker physically accessed it and VeraCrypt is then used on the compromised computer by the user again.
 This does not affect the common case of a stolen, lost, or confiscated computer.
 The attacker having physical access to a computer can, for example, install a hardware or a software keylogger, a bus-mastering device capturing memory or install any other malicious hardware or software, allowing the attacker to capture unencrypted data (including encryption keys and passwords) or to decrypt encrypted data using captured passwords or encryption keys.
 Therefore, physical security is a basic premise of a secure system.

 Some kinds of malware are designed to log keystrokes, including typed passwords, that may then be sent to the attacker over the Internet or saved to an unencrypted local drive from which the attacker might be able to read it later, when they gain physical access to the computer.